 Our Proud History

 Fire District #1 of Johnson County has a strong and proud history in southwest Johnson County.
-From the roots of small township volunteer departments to a full-time department with five stations and 70+ members, Fire District #1 has had quite the evolution over the past few decades.
+From the roots of small township volunteer departments to a full-time department with five stations and 70+ members, Fire District #1 has had quite an evolution over the past few decades.

 Fire District #1- Johnson County was born from a compilation of multiple agencies.
 The City of Gardner has had its own fire department since the town's inception in the late 1800s.
 This city department was responsible for taking care of persons and property inside the city limits.
 As unincorporated areas grew around the community, it became necessary to provide fire protection through a separate entity that had taxing authority.
 Gardner Rural Fire Department came into existence with the advent of fire districts.

-The City of Edgerton has also had a fire department since the late 1800s.
+The City of Edgerton has had a fire department since the late 1800s.
 The Edgerton Fire Department maintained protection for the city of Edgerton as well as having taxing authority as a Fire District to provide coverage for the unincorporated townships near the city.